medical IDs for blood thinners

 The confidence to live with blood thinners

-Blood thinners can cause bleeding from seemingly-benign accidents.
 Excessive bleeding can be life-threatening without the right information and treatment.
 Having your critical information readily available will allow emergency healthcare workers to use reversal agents as necessary during treatment.

-How MedicAlert protects people with blood thinners
+How MedicAlert protects people taking blood thinners

 24/7 Emergency Response